Nikkei hits 4-week high on euro zone hopes

 By Lisa Twaronite

-TOKYO, Oct 13 Japan's Nikkei stock average rose to a four-week high on Thursday on hopes that Europe will come up with actual measures to support Greece and shore up European banks.
+TOKYO, Oct 13 Japan's Nikkei rose to a four-week high on Thursday on hopes that Europe will come up with actual measures to support Greece and shore up European banks.

-Resistance looms around 8,870, a high hit in mid-September, given lingering doubts over the health of the European financial system and the global economy.
-But the benchmark remained solidly above its 25-day moving average of 8,639.
+Resistance looms at around 8,870, a high hit in mid-September, given lingering doubts over the health of the European financial system and the global economy.
+But the benchmark remained above its 25-day moving average of 8,638.

-It also broke above its 50-day moving average of 8,830 for the first time since Aug.
-4.
+It also broke above its 50-day moving average of 8,829 for the first time since Aug.
+4, although it didn't sustain a break at this level.

 "Resistance points don't tell the complete story, because so much of the market's direction depends on the progress of the European debt plan and U.S. earnings," said Hiroaki Osakabe, a fund manager at Chibagin Asset Management Co.